awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface-old.md

 The file interface exposes a Network File System \(NFS\) mount point for each bucket on your AWS Snowball Edge device\.
 You can mount the file share from your NFS client using standard Linux, Microsoft Windows, or Mac commands\.
 You can use standard file operations to access the file share\.

 After the file share has been mounted, a new **file interface** tab appears on the LCD screen on the front of the Snowball Edge\.
-From this tab, you can get transfer status information, see your NFS point IP addresses, secure NFS client access to specific buckets, and open a support channel to AWS Support if a problem occurs with the file interface\.
+From this tab, you can get transfer status information, see your NFS point IP addresses, and secure NFS client access to specific buckets\.

 You can use the local LCD display on the AWS Snowball Edge device to disable or enable the file interface\.
 By unlocking the AWS Snowball Edge device, you have all the permissions necessary to read and write data through the file interface\.